stepcode/stepcode.github.io/List_of_projects.md

     formats for mechanical CAD (STEP) and digital content creation (Collada)

--   Expected Results: Use SCL and Collada open source code to develop a translator between STEP and COLLADA.
+-   Expected Results: Use SC and Collada open source code to develop a translator between STEP and COLLADA.
 Round-trip test with validated files from both formats.

--   Knowledge Prerequisite: SCL currently supports C++ and python code generation.
+-   Knowledge Prerequisite: SC currently supports C++ and python code generation.

 Project: Data Probe Application